 Under the NHPA, the U.S. Secretary of the Interior is responsible for establishing professional standards and for providing guidance on the preservation of the nation's historic properties.
 The Secretary of the Interior's Standards for the Treatment of Historic Properties apply to all grants-in-aid projects assisted through the Historic Preservation Fund (authorized by the NHPA) and are intended to be applied to a wide variety of resource types, including buildings, sites, structures, objects, and districts.
 The Standards address four treatments: preservation, rehabilitation, restoration, and reconstruction.
 The treatment Standards, developed in 1992, were codified as 36 CFR Part 68 in the July 12, 1995, Federal Register (Vol. 60, No. 133).
-They replaced the 1978 and 1983 versions of 36 CFR Part 68, titled The Secretary of the Interior's Standards for Preserving, Rehabilitating, Restoring, and Reconstructing Historic Buildings, published in 1995 to accompany the treatment Standards.
+They replaced the 1978 and 1983 versions of 36 CFR Part 68, titled The Secretary of the Interior's Standards for Historic Preservation Projects.
+The revised Guidelines herein replace the Guidelines for Preserving, Rehabilitating, Restoring, and Reconstructing Historic Buildings, published in 1995 to accompany the treatment Standards.
 The Secretary of the Interior's Standards for the Treatment of Historic Properties are regulatory only for projects receiving Historic Preservation Fund grant assistance and other federally assisted projects.
 Otherwise, these guidelines are intended to provide general guidance for work on any historic building.